xadahiya/xadahiya.github.io/_posts/2017-08-22-Finishing-up.md

 Central Controller design
 ===============
-The central controller is a Hydra based API server acting as a central datastore and control center for all the drones.
-All active drones submit their status updates every 15 seconds to the central controller.
-Just like drones the central controller also has a client part that can be used to issue commands to different drones.
+The central controller is basically a Hydra-based API server that acts as the main data hub and control center for all the drones.
+All the active drones send their status updates every 15 seconds to this central controller.
+Just like the drones, the central controller also has a client part that you can use to send commands to different drones.

 ### Main Features
 - It acts as a central database for all the drones to store their logs and sensor data.
 This is being done using the drone client side, drones issue POST/PUT requests after every 15 seconds or upon some status change.
 The central controller has different endpoints for different types of data.